-This was The Beatles’ fourth and final show at this Liverpool venue.
-They had first performed at the Grafton Rooms almost a year to the day earlier, on 3 August 1962.
+The Beatles’ fourth and final show at Liverpool’s Grafton Rooms took place on 2 August 1963.
+They had first performed at the venue almost a year to the day earlier, on 3 August 1962.

 The Beatles’ fee of £100 for this show was agreed between promoter Albert Kinder and Brian Epstein on 14 January 1963.
 By the time it took place, however, the group was able to command much higher fees.